abhi3700/toe_contracts/toeuserauth/README.md

 $ eosio-cpp src/toeuserauth.cpp -o toeuserauth.wasm
 Warning, empty ricardian clause file
 Warning, empty ricardian clause file
-Warning, action <creatifyuser> does not have a ricardian contract Warning, action <vbdricom> does not have a ricardian contract Warning, action <compvbvdator> does not have a ricardian contract Warning, action <deluser> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <sendreceipt> does not have a ricardian contract Warning, action <creatifyuser> does not have a ricardian contract Warning, action <vbdricom> does not have a ricardian contract Warning, action <compvbvdator> does not have a ricardian contract Warning, action <deluser> does not have a ricardian contract
+Warning, action <signup> does not have a ricardian contract Warning, action <vbdricom> does not have a ricardian contract Warning, action <compvbvdator> does not have a ricardian contract Warning, action <deluser> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <sendreceipt> does not have a ricardian contract Warning, action <signup> does not have a ricardian contract Warning, action <vbdricom> does not have a ricardian contract Warning, action <compvbvdator> does not have a ricardian contract Warning, action <deluser> does not have a ricardian contract